What should not be done with a druggist fold when packaging evidence?

 Enhance your knowledge for the Maine Criminal Justice Academy Test.
 Utilize flashcards and multiple choice questions with detailed explanations to ace your exam!

-In contrast, marking the fold with evidence identification, storing it in a secure envelope, and labeling it clearly are all correct practices that help maintain the chain of custody, ensure the evidence remains intact, and provide necessary information about the evidence for later reference.
+In contrast, marking the fold with evidence identification, storing it in a secure envelope, and labeling it clearly are all essential steps in the chain of custody that ensure the evidence is properly identified and can be tracked throughout the investigation and legal process.
+Proper procedures help maintain the credibility of the evidence and its admissibility in court.

 Subscribe